 - Note that Number of Records is a standard feature of Tableau.
 In every workbook you will ever create, Tableau will calculate the number of records.
 It’s just a count of every instance or record in the dataset.
 It’s extremely useful, particularly if you are working with databases.
 It enables you to ask “how many” of any other Tableau dimension in your data.

 We hope you learned a lot about Tableau dimension vs measure.
-To learn more about Tableau tricks, be sure to checkout our courses.
+To learn more Tableau tricks and tips, be sure to checkout our virtual Tableau courses.